 The lower deck can offer up to four double cabins (master, VIP and two twins), all with en-suite bathroom and sleeping a total of eight guests – or 10, if the main deck is configured with the master cabin in the bow.
 Interiors are the work of Ideaeitalia, with the studio using a mix of soft lines and calm tones to fulfil the brief for a "balanced, cosy and sophisticated" ambience, that feels like an extension of the home.

 The All-Season Terrace is fitted out on the first unit with a Jacuzzi surrounded by sofas.
 As an alternative, the owner can opt for a panoramic cocktail bar featuring a counter and four bar chairs, or a series of sun loungers.
 All the solutions feature a sun pad in the bow, while electrically operated concealed windows can be fitted to connect the terrace with the neighbouring interior area.

-The InFYnito 90 is the first Ferretti Yachts model to introduce the yard’s brand new F.S.E.A.
+INFYNITO 90 is also the first Ferretti Yachts model to introduce the yard’s brand new F.S.E.A.
 (Ferretti Sustainable Enhanced Architecture).
 This package of environmentally-focused cruising solutions includes a solar roof that generates electric power to charge the batteries and operate the hotel load, allowing zero emissions while the yacht is at anchor.
 The package also includes green materials including sustainably-sourced teak and recyclable fabrics and leathers.

-The new range will also feature a new generation of high-efficiency hulls that promise increased comfort at lower speeds, as well as fast displacement performance over 20 knots.
-The InFYnito 90 can be fitted with a pair of MAN engines that will drive preliminary top speeds of 22 knots and a cruising speed of 17 knots.
+The new range will feature a new generation of high-efficiency hulls that promise increased comfort at lower speeds, as well as fast displacement performance over 20 knots.
+Fitted with a pair of MAN engines, the yacht can reach a maximum speed of 22 knots and a cruising speed of 17 knots.
 Ferretti Yachts’ engineering department has also custom-designed a fire system – certified by RINA – for the boat’s lithium batteries.